How to Get a Business Line of Credit For Your Business

 5. Don’t Rush

 Transposed numbers, misspelled names, and other manual entry errors can slow down the approval process or get you denied.
-Take your time and make sure you provide all required information and that everything is accurate.
+Take your time and make sure you provide all the required information and that everything is accurate.

 6. Don’t Wait Until It’s Urgent